oleksandr-bilyk/Blog/AppServiceHttpClientFactory/Readme.md

 # Azure AppService HttpClientFactory - use cached but fresh http message handlers.

 There is one trend in technical industry: recommendations are intended to be elevated to requirements.
 Times when developers read documentation from cover to cover are long gone and we have to react for issues that a platform enforces.
 Migration from Service Fabric clusters running on Virtual Machine Scale Set to Azure AppService enforces more strict requirements to .NET outbound connection practices.
-In 2015 first generation of AppService was running on dedicated VM was more like running on VM.
+In 2015 first generation of AppService was running on dedicated VMs.
-Today Azure AppService (2020+) (WebSites and AzureFunction) work in environment has SNAT ports restrictions.
+Modern Azure AppService (2020+) (WebSites and AzureFunction) work in environment has 128 SNAT ports limit.
 MSDN articles sometimes are controversial.
 It has taken to read many of them, practice codding, read source code and debug DefaultHttpClientFactory internals to figure out universal codding practice:
 1. Use cached but fresh http message handlers
    1. Do not create HttpClient using its constructor because it creates many HttpMessageHandlers and reaches SNAT ports limit.
    2. Don't use HttpClient singleton because it makeslinked HttpMessageHandlers not fresh and may cause DNS problems.